 Is the Tiger’s Nest a Difficult Hike?

-I would say that the hike itself wasn’t too challenging.
-There are also two different trails that you can take – one is longer in distance and leads you along a relatively flat, steady winding path.
+One is longer in distance and leads you along a relatively flat, steady winding path.
 The other is a little steeper and requires an element of climbing but gets you there much faster.
-My guide and I hiked the latter and I didn’t find it strenuous.

 Bhutan Travel Guide: